leahpar/doubleAuth/README.md

 doubleAuth
 ==========

-A Symfony project created on November 18, 2015, 2:28 pm.
+A simple Symfony project as an exercise to test double password authentication